 At Korvus Technology, we want our clients to be well informed about deposition and how the process works, including physical and chemical vapour techniques.
-Our HEX Series deposition system is trusted by organisations worldwide, who appreciate its versatility, advanced technology, and extraordinary workmanship.
+If you are considering the use of a sputtering system for your own projects, our HEX Series deposition system is trusted by organisations worldwide, who appreciate its versatility, advanced technology, and extraordinary workmanship.
 If you have more questions about ion beam sputtering, keep reading the Korvus Technology blog or reach out for a quote using our convenient online form.

 1. Abdelrahman, M. M. (2015).
 Study of plasma and ion beam sputtering processes.
 Journal of Physical Science and Application, 5(2). https://doi.org/10.17265/2159-5348/2015.02.007